Materialism and Science

 Some of the deepest scientific questions so far have not yielded to our most inquisitive minds.
 Will they be answered as science progresses, or will they forever elude our cognitive reach?

-Empirical research on the near-death experience (NDE) similarly raises fundamental questions about the absolute dependency of consciousness on a working brain.
-Bruce Greyson, professor of psychiatry and behavioral neuroscience at the University of Virginia, and the key figure on NDE research, addressed all the objections customarily raised against a non physicalistic view of this phenomenon.
+Empirical investigations of the near-death experience (NDE) similarly raise fundamental questions about the absolute dependency of consciousness on a working brain.
+Bruce Greyson, professor of psychiatry and behavioral neuroscience at the University of Virginia, and the key figure on NDE research, recently addressed all the objections customarily raised against a non physicalistic view of this phenomenon.
 People declared clinically dead experienced while in this state 'feelings of peace and joy; a sense of being out of one's physical body and watching events from an out of body perspective; a cessation of pain; seeing an unusual bright light.... encountering other beings, often deceased people....; experience a full life review; seeing some other realm.. sensing a barrier or border beyond which the person cannot go; and returning to the physical body, often reluctantly.'
 (Greyson, 2011).

 As Greyson points out, these hypotheses each account at best for a subset of the elements of this experience.
 The decisive argument against their validity is that NDEs are associated with high levels of mental clarity, vivid sensory imagery, sharp memories, a feeling of utter reality, all occurring under physiological conditions that should render them impossible.